-Flushing mode can be programmed as part of the NC program (T84 high or T85 low) and the operator can take control of the flushing flow by adjusting the two flow valves near the front of the machine or the low and high flush potentiometers below the resistivity meter.
+Flushing mode can be programmed as part of the NC program (T84 high or T85 low) and the operator can take control of the flushing flow by adjusting the two flow valves near the front of the machine.
+There is a parameter for setting the high (T84) and low (T85) pressure on the "SET" screen.
+"Low" is usually set to 12, and "high" is usually set to 50.